Mike-Honey/covid-19-au-vaccinations/README.md

  - Under-reporting Factor - what factor should reported cases be multiplied by to arrive at true cases.

 These are both subjective inputs, so I use default values of 10 for both, but any user is free to change these to their own estimates.

+The Death Toll charts were inspired by a NY Times visualisation, showing each death as a small black point.
+The data source is the Australian Mortality data from the ABS.
+To provide contrast to the Date axis, a random spread is introduced on the other axis.

 Infographic was inspired by the visualisation design of [Marta Fioni](https://twitter.com/martafioni), as featured on the [UK government "equivalent" dashboard](https://coronavirus.data.gov.uk/).